Mark and Leslie Boyd

 I graduated from Russell Community High School.
 In order to get missionary training, I attended Faith Baptist Bible College in Ankeny, Iowa.
 There I received a Bachelor of Science in Biblical Studies with an emphasis in Missions.
 As a part of my requirements, I went on a MAP, or missionary apprenticeship program, and spent six weeks in Germany.
 While there I spent time learning from a missionary couple involved in church planting in southern Germany.
 God used this experience to show me that He did want me in missions and to develop in me an interest in church planting.

-God has blessed us with seven wonderful children.
+God has blessed us with eight wonderful children.

-Tobias is our first German baby born on November 22, 2013 here in Nuremberg.
+Tobias is our first German baby born a year after we arrived on the field in 2013 in Nuremberg.

 Our strategy is to: